Flood of trades could be reduced to trickle at NHL deadline

 Armstrong spoke after continuing the Coyotes youth rebuilding movement by trading defenseman Jakob Chychrun to the Ottawa Senators two days before the deadline.

-With dozens of high-profile names having already switched teams, including goalie Jonathan Quick twice, the NHL’s familiar frenzy of last-minute moves seemed likely to be more of a trickle.
+With dozens of high-profile names having already switched teams, including goalie Jonathan Quick twice, the NHL’s familiar frenzy of last-minute moves slowed to a trickle.

 The final day’s moves began with Detroit continuing to sell off players, dealing winger Jakub Vrana to St. Louis for a 2025 seventh-round pick and minors player Dylan McLaughlin, while retaining half of Vrana’s salary through next season.